ArafatRohan93/dart_intermediate_bootcamp/OOP/abstraction.md

 * Abstract classes define a **common interface** for related things
 * You can use abstraction to design scalable systems like a Task Manager

----

-Would you like updated self-test problems based on this Task abstraction model?